 - You can’t take back the gift after you give it to the minor.

 You can buy whole or fractional shares of 4,000+ stocks and ETFs.
-The child owns the stock while the adult (custodian) has legal account responsibility.
-Teach your child the importance of investing.
-In addition, you can purchase e-gifts or physical gift cards to help your child buy shares.
+The child owns the stock, while the adult (custodian) has legal account responsibility.
+You can teach a child the importance of investing.
+In addition, you can give e-gifts or physical gift cards to help your child buy more shares.